googlefonts/colr-gradients-spec/colr-gradients-spec.md

   Offset32<Paint>       paint;  // Typically PaintColrLayers
 };

-typedef ArrayOf<BaseGlyphV1Record, uint32> BaseGlyphV1List;
+// Entries must be sorted in ascending order of the `glyphID` field of the `BaseGlyphV1Record`s. typedef ArrayOf<BaseGlyphV1Record, uint32> BaseGlyphV1List;

 // Only layers accessed via PaintColrLayers (format 1) need be encoded here.